sharaths27/TUX-Notes/Introduction.md

-**Before Linux: The Unix Era (1969–1990) **
-Before Linus Torvalds began his project, the landscape of computing was dominated by proprietary versions of Unix and the growing free software movement.

 **Birth of Unix (1969)**: After AT&T Bell Laboratories pulled out of the Multics project, Ken Thompson and Dennis Ritchie developed Unix.
 Originally written in assembly, it was rewritten in the C programming language in 1973 to make it portable across different hardware.